artneutro/automation-and-orchestration-with-boto3/README.md

 ##################################

 This code is designed to manage some AWS services in a simple and easy way.
-It is prepared as the first assignment in the CIT lecture "Cloud Automation and Orchestration" 2020.

 This is the version 1, which includes the following AWS services: